Shangodbole/MSDS_Case_Study2/README.md

 The executive leadership has identified predicting employee turnover as its first application of data science for talent management.
 Before the business green lights the project, they have tasked our data science team to conduct an analysis of existing employee data.

 We have been given a dataset (CaseStudy2-data.csv) to conduct exploratory data analysis (EDA) to determine factors that lead to attrition.
-WE should identify (at least) the top three factors that contribute to turnover.
+We should identify (at least) the top three factors that contribute to turnover.
 There may or may not be a need to create derived attributes/variables.
 The business is also interested in learning about any job role specific trends that may exist in the data set (e.g., “Data Scientists have the highest job satisfaction”).
-Wu can also provide any other interesting trends and observations from your analysis.
+We can also provide any other interesting trends and observations from your analysis.
 The analysis should be backed up by robust experimentation and (where applicable) appropriate visualization.
 Experiments and analysis must be conducted in R. WE will also be asked to build a model to predict attrition.